A GP writes: Will technology revolutionise mental health support in the UK?

-In this blog article, Dr Griffiths, a practising GP and the Medical Director of Consultant Connect, writes about helping patients with their Mental Health.
+In this blog article, Dr Griffiths, a practising GP and the Medical Director of Consultant Connect, writes about how technological advances are supporting mental health.

 5 minutes with… a CMHT old age consultant and Clinical Director - Consultant Connect